cormachogan/gpuinfo/README.md

 ### Step 13.4 - Check a if suitable candidate is returned in the status ###

-Last but not least, let's see if we can see the candidate information in the __status__ fields of the GPUInfo object created earlier.
+Last but not least, let's see if we can see the candidate information in the __status__ fields of the GPUInfo object created earlier in Step 5, when we tested the CRD.
+If you deleted the GPUInfo object, create it again, and query it as follows:

 ```yaml
 $ kubectl get gpu gpuinfo-sample -o yaml